Quick Start for Confluent Cloud¶

 Step 1: Create a Kafka cluster in Confluent Cloud¶

-In this step, you create an environment, select a cloud provider, and then create and launch a basic Kafka cluster inside your new environment.
+In this step, you create and launch a basic Kafka cluster inside your default environment.

 Sign in to Confluent Cloud at https://confluent.cloud.